Axel Springer SE: 1940s

 In 1946, publisher Hinrich Springer (age 66) and his son Axel Springer (age 34) established the limited company Axel Springer Verlag GmbH.
-That year saw the launch of the Nordwestdeutsche Hefte and the radio and TV magazine Hörzu.
+That year saw the launch of the Nordwestdeutsche Hefte and the radio and Hörzu, which was originally launched as a radio broadcast but later became a TV magazine as well.

-In 1948, the evening newspaper Hamburger Abendblatt was launched, the first daily newspaper created by Axel Springer.
+In 1948, the afternoon and evening newspaper Hamburger Abendblatt was launched, the first daily newspaper created by Axel Springer.

 1950s

 The year 1952 saw the launch of the popular daily newspaper Bild.
-The paper was based on the British tabloid Daily Mirror, and peaked at circulation of 5 million in the 1980s.
+The paper was based on the British tabloid Daily Mirror and peaked at a circulation of 5 million in the 1980s.
+The Sunday paper Bild am Sonntag was launched in 1956.